 Contact email: email@example.com

 AYY, Aalto University Student Union

-AYY primarily offers housing to students and exchange students studying in the Aalto University, who are members of AYY.
-The rent level starts from 200 euros.
+AYY offers affordable housing to students and exchange students studying in the Aalto University, who are members of AYY.
+The Student Union owns shared apartments, studios and family apartments in Otaniemi & Leppävaara in Espoo and around Helsinki.
+The rent level starts from 250 euros.
 All the AYY apartments are unfurnished!
 Please also note, electricity is excluded in some of AYY's apartments.
 Internet connection is available in every apartments.
 The deposit payment is 250 euros per each tenant.

-If you want to apply for an apartment for the spring term 2019, please make it in the housing application system Domo https://domo.ayy.fi/ You can fill in your application early in the autumn term but please be aware that most of the AYY apartments will be offered during November/December 2018.
-All housing offers are sent by email to the email address supplied by the applicant into the system so please remember to check your e-mail regularly.
+If you want to apply for an apartment for the autumn term 2020, please make it in the housing application system Domo.
+You can fill in your application already in the spring term but please be aware that most of the AYY apartments will be offered during June 2020 All housing offers are sent by email to the email address supplied by the applicant into the system so please remember to check your e-mail regularly.